jdbctemplatemapper/jdbctemplatemapper/README.md

  SelectMapper<OrderLine> orderLineSelectMapper = jdbcTemplateMapper.getSelectMapper(OrderLine.class, "ol");
  SelectMapper<Product> productSelectMapper = jdbcTemplateMapper.getSelectMapper(Product.class, "p");

- // no need to type all those column names so we can concentrate on where and join clauses String sql = "select"
+ // no need to type in column names and aliases so we can concentrate on where and join clauses String sql = "select"
                + orderSelectMapper.getColumnsSql()
                + ","